 The brand discovery portion of the sales funnel is the first place where the consumer becomes aware of a specific brand.
 During the brand discovery phase, the consumer compares different brands based on their search results and their underlying content.
 People are not reading entire web pages, they are scanning them and focusing briefly on things that catch their eye.
 Eventually, they will shortlist a number of brands.
 If your content has informed their self-education about their need, the chance of your brand ending up on their shorlist goes up by leaps and bounds.

 Branded searches - they finally know your name

 From the shortlist, consumers finally engage in branded searches.
-If your company, product, or service has made the shortlist – congratulations!
+Congratulations if your company, product, or service has made the shortlist!

 What are branded searches?
 Branded searches are searches that include terms about a specific company, product, service, or person associated with the brand.
-These are the kinds of search profiles that include reviews, in-depth articles about a company, or its leadership.
+These kinds of search profiles include reviews, in-depth articles about a company, or its leadership.

-Once a consumer has narrowed the field to the best possible choice, they will begin to fully consider engaging with your brand online.
+Once a consumer has narrowed the field to the best possible choice, they will begin to consider engaging with your brand online fully.
 It’s during these last two steps in the buyer’s journey that online reputation management becomes most important.

 People Compare Brands Side-by-Side in Search Results

 When people are deciding whether they will contact one brand or the other for products or services, they will compare these brands side-by-side in search results.
 These results are known collectively as the "search profile" of a brand.
 Often the brand with the strongest online search profile is the brand that wins the business.